liuact1986/MvvmLib/documentation/Navigation.md

 ## ISelectable with NavigationSource

-Allows to use "same view" multiple times.
+Allows to use the "same view" multiple times.
 For example in a Master/ details scenario, the details view is used for displaying each user.

 ```cs
 public class PersonDetailsViewModel : BindableBase, ISelectable